 Graphical Representation Of Charles Law

 ISOBAR- Graph between V and T at constant pressure is known as isobar or isoplestics and it always gives a straight line.
 A plot of V versus T (°C) at constant pressure is a straight line at – 273.15°C. -273.15-degree Celcius is the lowest possible temperature.

 This law has a wide application in daily life.
 Some

 - In cold weather or in a cold environment, helium balloons shrink.

-- In winters when the weather is cool, the capacity of the human’s lung decreases.
-This makes the athletes more difficult to perform on a freezing winter day and it also makes the person difficult to go jogging.
+- In winters when the weather is cool, the capacity of the human lung decreases.
+This makes it more difficult for the athletes to perform on a freezing winter day and it also makes it difficult for people to go jogging.